-Before printing vendor payment cheques, consider these two points:
+Before printing vendor payment cheques

+Consider the following points:

-- If applicable and before printing cheques, you must print lien waivers.
-Click the Print lien waivers text link in the lower-left corner of the window. - If the amount of payment to a vendor results in a zero amount through the application of a credit, you must print a \$0 cheque.
-Printing the \$0 cheque is necessary to complete the invoice payment process.
-In the Report Printing window, select the Print \$0 Cheques check box.
+- You must print any lien waivers before printing cheques. - Click the Print lien waivers link in the lower portion of the 4-3-2 Pay Vendors window. - If applying a credit results in a zero payment amount to a vendor, you must print a \$0 cheque to complete the invoice payment process. - In the Report Printing window, select the Print \$0 Cheques check box. - To record a payment you made by credit card (outside Sage 100 Contractor), by manual check, or through online banking, select Credit Card, Manual Cheque, or Online Banking for the Record payment made by option.
+Sage 100 Contractor processes the transaction, but does not print a cheque.